wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 You can explicitly specify the access permissions in a custom IAM policy, as shown in the following example snippet.

 **Note**: This snippet contains the minimum required list of services and permissions.
-If you delete a service and its permission from the list, you will probably see an error and the integration won't work.
+If you delete a service and its permission from the list, some of the integration functionality might get impacted.

 ```
 {
     "Version": "2012-10-17",